notquitehere/notquitehere.github.io/_posts/2025-03-15-aurora-spotting-lapland.md

 ## Travel

-Apart from the few minutes of fretting caused by the change of plane, the whole process went really smoothly.
+Apart from the few ~~hours~~ minutes of fretting caused by the change of plane, the whole trip went really smoothly.
 Helsinki is a relatively small airport so 45 minutes (the recommended minimum) is more than enough time to transfer, including negotiating passport control.
 Our bags were checked right through in both directions so we just had to get ourselves across the airport.
-If you happen to be transferring around a meal time I strongly recommend getting at least a snack though as we were really hungry by the time we got to the hotel.
+If you happen to be transferring around a meal time I strongly recommend getting at least a snack in the airport as we were really hungry by the time we got to the hotel.

 ### Airport transfer

 Inbound the coach driver was waiting for us with a sign saying "Hotel Wilderness Nellim", the drivers have a list of who they should be collecting so make sure you make yourself known to them.
-Once everyone had arrived we were taken to the coach as a group and the driver checked again that we were all on the correct bus.
+Once everyone had arrived we were taken to the coach as a group and the driver checked again that we were all on the correct bus before setting off.

 On the way back my watch alarm failed however the bus driver came in to the hotel to check with the reception staff who in turn came to get us.
-We were back at the airport 20 minutes or so before baggage check opened so the whole process was very smooth.
+We were back at the airport 20 minutes or so before baggage check opened which allowed enough time to get a bag tag ready and have a brew once through security.

 ## Wilderness Hotel, Nellim